 In a large pot, bring the water and sugar to a boil.
 In a large one-gallon fermentation vessel, add the dandelion petals, citrus zest, citrus juice, and yeast nutrient.
 Pour in the boiling water.

 In a separate bowl dissolved the champagne yeast or wine yeast in lukewarm water and allow to stand until cool, about 2 hours.
 Pour the yeast into the container and top with water, leaving at least an inch of headspace for the carboy.

 Cap the container with an airlock and ferment for three weeks or until fermentation has stopped.

 Siphon the wine into a clean container and run through a cheesecloth or coffee filter and let the wine ferment for an additional 6 to 8 weeks.
 Once time has passed, Sciphon the dandelion wine into a clean container and prepare it for bottling.
 Bottle the flower wine into wine bottles and cork.
-Store the bottled wine in a cool dark place for 2-6 months at minimum before drinking.
+Store the bottled wine in a cool dark place for 2-6 months at a minimum before drinking.